Layne worked as a wildlife rehabilitator and medical intern for several years before becoming a licensed veterinary technician (LVT).

-How to Work With Animals and Wildlife
+How to Get Your Dream Job Working With Animals

 While you may be overwhelmed by the many options you've read about when it comes to choosing a career path to work with wildlife, there are some basic places to start looking.
-Perhaps you are a high school student looking to begin a career studying or working with animals, or maybe you want to pick up volunteer work that will let you work with wildlife part-time.
-There are many options to get you started.

 Before jumping into career paths like veterinary assisting, veterinary technology, veterinary medicine, marine biology, etc., you will want to start volunteering your time or get an internship at a local organization.
 This will give you the hands-on experience you are looking for.

-In my volunteer experience, I have been able to work with the following species prior to any coursework in vet med, biology, etc.:
+In my volunteer experience, I have been able to work with the following species prior to any coursework in vet med, biology, etc.

-- raptors (owls, hawks)
+- Raptors (owls, hawks)

-- predatory mammals (foxes, coyotes, raccoons, skunks)
+- Predatory mammals (foxes, coyotes, raccoons, skunks)

-- marine mammals (sea lions, elephant seals)
+- Marine mammals (sea lions, elephant seals)

-- native Californian species (squirrels, songbirds, opossums, snakes, hummingbirds, corvids, seabirds)
+- Native Californian species (squirrels, songbirds, opossums, snakes, hummingbirds, corvids, seabirds)

-- large cats (pumas)
+- Large cats (pumas)

 - South American species (tapirs, pios, tucans, macaws, howler monkeys)

 What Species Do You Want to Work With?